joelfeodiyoup/isometric_engine_2024/README.md

 ## to run

 - `npm install`

+**client** - react attached to index.html, plus some javascript that manipulates a canvas element in the index.html.

 - `npm run dev`
 - spin up a web server to run `index.html` in the browser. e.g. in vscode you could use the extension `LiveServer`

+**server** - a graphql server (Apollo Server)
+- `npm run start-server` - graphql server is now running on localhost:4000

 ## General "architecture" overview